9 Real Estate Prospecting Letter Templates for Lead Outreach

 Intended audience: Potential local business partners

 As a real estate agent, you quickly realize that relationships within your community are crucial to your success.
-Your local connections present you with an incredible network for referral opportunities, and you need them to build a consistent, sustainable business.
+Local connections present you with an incredible network for referral opportunities, and real estate lead generation statistics show that you need them to build a consistent, sustainable business.

-It’s important to surround yourself with other professionals and business owners for your own growth and to help you guide your clients in the right direction.
+One of the first real estate prospecting tips you should learn is to partner with other professionals and business owners to refer clients in the right direction.
 Start by searching for local lenders, inspectors, insurance agents, financial advisers, and attorneys.
+Use this sample letter asking for real estate referrals to get started.

 Dear (Professional/Business Owner),

-I hope this letter finds you in good health!
+I hope this letter finds you well!
 I’m (insert your name), a real estate agent with (real estate company name).
 I’ve heard your name come up among my connections, and I’d love to discuss the idea of a mutually beneficial partnership.

-By working together, both of us could increase our exposure to potential clients and businesses.
-Since our client databases have similar needs, our partnership can be a real source of value for our clients as well as our businesses.
+By working together, we could increase our exposure to potential clients and businesses.
+Since our client databases have similar needs, our partnership can be a natural source of value for our clients and businesses.

 I’d be thrilled to work with you and see how we can help each other.
 Let’s set up a meeting to discuss this venture in more detail.
 You can call or text me directly at (cell phone #) or email me at (email address) with a preferred time and date.